 Take a strain like the hybrid cannabis strain Blue Dream.
 A mix of both sativa and indica strains, but is most often grown with a more sativa dominant profile.
 As a result, most users will describe this strain as giving them a cerebral rush of energy and motivation.
 That would be the influence of the sativa.

 The secondary characteristics involve a relaxing, mellow feeling of gentle numbness.
 This is reflective of the notes of indica laced into the strain.

 It’s important to note that along with the comparisons of sativa strains vs. indica strains, any given hybrid strain can have various different phenotypes.
 These different phenotypes are like subtle differences based on the region the plant was grown in and other grower preferences.
 So the Blue Dream experience may not be exactly the same, based on where it was grown and who you’re buying it from.

 If you’re not sure which cannabis products are right for you, or if you have any questions at all, please don’t hesitate to reach out.
 Contact us today if you have any additional questions, we’re happy to help.

-Our team of expert Budtenders is available right now at 1 (844) 420-TOPS to help you enjoy an at-homes consultation or cannabis delivery wherever and whenever you need it!
-Delivery is as simple as filling out a form and speaking to one of our representatives on the phone today.
+Our team of expert Budtenders is available right now at 1 (844) 420-TOPS to help you enjoy an at-home consultation or cannabis delivery wherever and whenever you need it!
+Cannabis delivery is as simple as filling out a form and speaking to one of our representatives on the phone today.